Learn how to build a good sender reputation with webmail providers, like Gmail, Yahoo (Verizon media group), and Microsoft.

 Every email sender needs to build a good sender reputation with ISPs.
 Sender reputation essentially represents the trust established between your emails and ISP filters.
 A reputation is built from measuring how your subscribers engage with your emails (opens, clicks, unsubscribes, and abuse complaints) and how you start sending to an ISP from a new IP (authentication, email content, list hygiene, and volume).
 All good sender reputation starts with a well-thought IP warmup plan and following email best practices.

-If you experience delivery issues, higher than normal soft bounces or a significant decline in opens, with any of these webmail providers, we recommend immediately reducing sending to only your very engaged subscribers.
+If you experience delivery issues, higher than normal soft bounces, or a significant decline in opens with any of these webmail providers, we recommend a gradual, targeted plan for the ISP.

 What you should do